League of Women Voters posts interviews with local candidates

 The League of Women Voters of Bismarck-Mandan has posted interviews with candidates in contested June primary election races.

-The civic organization posted interviews with candidates running for Bismarck City Commission, Bismarck School Board and Mandan School Board at dakotamediaaccess.org.
+The civic organization posted interviews with candidates running for Mandan School Board, Bismarck City Commission and Bismarck School Board at dakotamediaaccess.org.

 The interviews can also be viewed on Government Access, cable channel 2 and 602 HD in the Bismarck-Mandan area.